Here are holidays, facts, and folklore for the month of September.

 Help out the birds this coming winter by preparing some bird food for them.

-The Full Harvest Moon in September falls on the 27th and this year we’ll see a total lunar eclipse!
+The Full Harvest Moon in September falls on the 16th at 3:05 P.M.
+EDT.
 Get the details.

 What makes the Harvest Moon different?
 Find out here.